s-avni/s-avni.github.io/_posts/2019-07-21-oxford-faq.md

 # Is the MSc at Oxford only 1 year?
 Why?

 Many, but not all, Master's degrees at Oxford last approximately one year.

-As for the rationale behind this duration, it appears to be a matter of historical precedent.
-The MSc programs were initially designed this way and have continued accordingly.
-From my experience in the Computer Science department, the aim of the MSc is to begin specializing and gaining a real taste of research.
-If a student enjoys the year, they are encouraged to continue on to a PhD.
+From my experience in the Computer Science department, the aim of the MSc is to begin specializing in a field and to gain a taste of research before committing to a PhD.

 # Do CompSci MSc students publish a paper?